 Pepper plants are a staple in most vegetable gardens.
 They’re easy to grow and add great flavor to countless dishes.
-Mild varieties, like bell peppers, are essential in many kinds of salads and for healthy snacking.
-Pepper plants are easy to grow, but once in a while a problem will arise.
-It’s good to become familiar with some issues with peppers in case this happens.
-If you’re able to identify the problem, it’s easy to search for a solution on Gardening Know How.
+Mild varieties like bell peppers are essential in many kinds of salads and for healthy snacking.
+Hot varieties can add a little or a lot of spiciness to your dishes.
+All kinds add a exciting burst of color to recipes.

 Common Pepper Plant Bugs